 We may be a small country, but we have a BIG heart.

-Scotland has special and historical links with Malawi that stretch back more than 150 years to Dr. David Livingstone – perhaps Scotland’s most famous explorer.
-Livingstone was so enamoured by the region that, when establishing one of the first trading settlements in the area, he named it after the Scottish town where he was born – Blantyre.
-Today, Blantyre is home to more than 800,000 people and is the commercial and financial capital of Malawi.
-Livingstone’s vision of partnership and people-to-people links remain firmly embedded in Scotland's relationship with Malawi today and are the cornerstone of our strong friendship.
+Scotland’s vision of partnership and people-to-people links remains firmly embedded in our relationship with Malawi today and is the cornerstone of our strong friendship.
 These links formed the basis for the Scottish Government's formal 2005 Cooperation Agreement with the Government of Malawi, signed by Scotland's First Minister and the President of Malawi.

 Due to the sheer size of Zambia, Scotland’s presence in the country is focused on specific regions where we can have the most impact.
 Working closely with the people and communities in these areas, we are helping to drive progress in health and education and supporting Zambia as it looks to achieve its own set of Global Goals.

 Though Scotland’s relationship with Rwanda is relatively young – with ties having been built and cemented over the last 20 years – it is just as strong as the others.
 We have provided funding for projects addressing food security, renewable energy, climate change and water in Rwanda as part of our wider sub-Saharan Africa Development Programme.

 The Pakistani community’s contribution to Scotland is incredibly significant and we are very proud of the links this has helped build between our two countries.
 We are dedicated to strengthening this relationship, with an ongoing emphasis on education through scholarships, and collaboration with key Scottish educational agencies focused on education system improvement.